-The college admissions process in the United States has become increasing complex over the past two decades, while the ways that colleges choose who to admit have become more and more opaque.
-There’s so much information (and misinformation) out there about how to make yourself a competitive applicant—taking hard classes, joining extracurricular activities at school, doing community service, getting a good SAT or ACT score, filling your summers—you may not realize how much time and energy the actual application process takes until it’s too late.
+The college admissions process in the United States has become increasingly complex over the past two decades, while the ways that colleges choose who to admit have become more and more opaque.
+There’s so much information (and misinformation) out there about applying for college and how to make yourself a competitive applicant —taking honors and AP classes, joining extracurricular activities at school, doing community service, getting a good SAT or ACT score, getting internships and filling your summers—you may not realize how much time and energy the actual college application process takes until it’s too late.

-In truth, the best thing you can do for yourself in the college admissions process is to give yourself time.
-With time, you can manage the process, keep your stress under control, ensure you’re putting together the best possible application materials, and maximize your chances of admission.
-Without time, no matter how much good stuff you did in high school, you’ll be flailing, stressed, and compromising on your application materials.
+In truth, the best thing you can do for yourself when thinking about college is to plan ahead.
+With time, you can manage the college admissions process, keep your stress under control, ensure you’re putting together the best possible application materials, and maximize your chances of admission to your top-choice schools.
+Without time, no matter how many accomplishments you had in high school, you’ll be flailing, stressed, and compromising on your college applications.

-To that end, understanding the college application process is as important as understanding what colleges look for in applicants.
-Here’s a step-by-step guide to ensure you’re in the driver’s seat.
+To that end, understanding how to apply for college is as important as understanding what colleges look for in applicants.
+Here’s a step-by-step guide with tips for applying to college to ensure you’re in the driver’s seat.

-The first thing you’ll want to do is break out the process into stages and consider when you’re going to accomplish each piece.
+The first thing you’ll want to do is break out the college application process into stages and consider when you’re going to accomplish each piece.

 Once you’ve done that, you’ll want to think about when you’re going to accomplish all these tasks!
 Consider making a monthly or even weekly schedule with everything you know you have on the calendar already, and start filling in your college tasks.
 Remember, you may want all this done by the Early Decision deadline of November 1, so plan accordingly!

 Some tasks will be big, like when you have time to visit schools or schedule interviews.
 Most of the rest, though, will be small.
 Can you set aside time each week to research a different school or major?
 When will you work on your essays?
-For these aspects of the process, doing a little bit at a time will be much more effective than taking it all on at once.
+For these aspects of the application process for college, doing a little bit at a time will be much more effective than taking it all on at once.

 The first step in applying to college is figuring out which colleges to apply to!
-Maybe you have a list of dream schools, or maybe you’re starting from scratch.
-Either way, you’re going to want to set out a significant amount of time during your junior year to research schools.
+Maybe you have a list of dream schools, or maybe you’re starting from scratch choosing a college list.
+Either way, you’re going to want to set out a significant amount of time during your junior year of high school to research colleges.
 Ask yourself: do you want to be in a city or a more secluded place?
 A big school or a small school?
 An engineering/tech school or a liberal arts program?
 Public or private?

 Even at this early stage, try to list schools that vary in selectivity.
 Don’t go for only schools with single-digit admission rates; you’ll need some schools where you’re more likely to get in.
-This is one part of the process in which outside advice can be immensely helpful!
+This is one part of the process of choosing a college in which outside advice can be immensely helpful!

-Even though you won’t be submitting these letters until the fall, it’s still very important to ask for recommendation letters as early as you can.
+Even though your teachers and guidance counselor won’t be submitting these letters to colleges until the fall of senior year, it’s still very important to ask for recommendation letters at the end of junior year, as they will be from your junior year teachers.
 High school teachers and school counselors get a lot of letter requests and may cap the number they’re willing to write.
 They also may want you to fill out a questionnaire to help them write you the strongest possible letter.

-Similarly, you may ask a coach, mentor, employer, or advisor for a letter as well, and it’s always good practice to ask well in advance.
+Similarly, you may ask a coach, mentor, employer, or advisor for recommendation letters to colleges as well, and it’s always good practice to ask well in advance.
+These are considered “additional recommenders” and are submitted through the Common Application.
+These recommendations would be in addition to the teacher and guidance counselor recommendations.
 Recommenders, whatever their relationship to you, are doing you a favor, so ask politely and say thank you if they agree!

-When it comes to on-campus versus off-campus interviews, admissions officers give them equal weight in the process.
-Nevertheless, getting to interview with an admissions officer and hear from someone who’s actually on campus can be much more edifying than speaking to an alum.
-If a college offers on-campus interviews and you can get there, you should definitely take advantage of that possibility.
+When it comes to on-campus versus Zoom interviews, admissions officers give them equal weight in the process.
+Also, many interviews are with current students or alumni.
+Those interviews are just as good as interviews with admissions officers too.
+That said, if a college offers on-campus interviews and you can get there, you should definitely take advantage of that possibility.

 By the middle of the summer before senior year, you should know enough about the colleges on your list and your chances of admission to narrow down your list into its final form.
 There’s no hard maximum or minimum (although the Common Application will only allow you to apply to 20 schools), but you want to have a good mix of selectivity.

-While it might feel too early to settle on your schools, it’s important to finalize this list over the summer so you don’t drown in application essays.
+While it might feel too early in the process of choosing a college to settle on your schools, it’s important to finalize this list over the summer so you don’t drown in application essays.
+If you are applying to top schools, you could have as many as 30 or 40 essays!

-There are two kinds of college essays: your personal statement, which will go to all of your schools, and shorter, school-specific essays.
-The essay prompts for the personal essay generally become available well in advance, but the essay prompts for each school’s essays usually aren’t finalized until the first week in August.
+There are two kinds of college essays: your Common App essay (or personal statement essay), which will go to all of your schools, and shorter, school-specific essays.
+The essay prompts for the personal essay for the Common App generally become available well in advance, but the college-specific essay prompts for each school’s essays usually aren’t finalized until the first week in August.

 Nevertheless, you don’t want to be wasting precious time during the fall of your senior year writing application essays when you could be studying or participating in extracurricular activities.
 Thus, it’s crucial to get as much writing done over the summer as possible.